 - Why should someone work for you?

-I see businesses in all industries struggling with finding staff.
+I see businesses in all industries struggling to find staff.
 Business owners and managers are telling me the same story.
-“I cannot find someone with experience, they do not show up for interviews, they do not stay long, and they quit after a brief time of working.
+“I cannot find someone with experience; they do not show up for interviews, do not stay long, and quit after a brief time of working.

 Keeping your Team Motivated

-If you have not already done so, thank your staff for a job well done.
+If you have not done so, thank your staff for a well-done job.
 Show them you appreciate them.
 Show them that you value their loyalty by staying with you.
-Acknowledging your team by saying, ‘thank you, I appreciate you” can make someone feel better.
+Acknowledging your team by saying, ‘thank you, I appreciate you.”

-When you walk into your place of business how does it feel, look and smell?
+How does it feel, look, and smell when you walk into your place of business?
 Walking into a dreary office can set your mood/energy off.
-Brighten the office with natural light if you can or change the lighting in the office.
-Low dull lights can make you feel tired and nonproductive.
+Brighten the office with natural light if you can, or change the lighting in the office.
+Low, dull lights can make you feel tired and nonproductive.
 Change the furniture and decoration in the office.
-I walked into many offices where it had not been changed and I felt like I took a step into my childhood.

 You can redecorate on a budget by visiting furniture stores and seeing what is on clearance or visiting sites selling furniture at a discounted price.
 Add new artwork to the office.
 I had a job where my desk faced a wall, and I had no windows.
-When we added a painting to the wall, it made my mood change and I automatically felt better and not closed in my space.
+When we added a painting to the wall, it changed my mood, and I automatically felt better and was not closed in my space.

 Essential oils have anti-viral, anti-bacterial, and anti-fungal properties.
-Inhalation of lavender, lemon, jasmine, rosemary, or peppermint can cause many changes in the body and can help improve job performance.
+Inhalation of lavender, lemon, jasmine, rosemary, or peppermint can cause many body changes and help improve job performance.
 Buying an air filter for the office, it will clean dirt, mold, pollen, and bacteria.